KERMIT'S

 ADVENTURES

-Yea, sure.
+Yeah, sure.
 You are surprised that a frog can read a book without pictures.
-But everybody should know this is no ordinary frog.
-There is so much enjoyment in taking an adventure by reading, especially in the off season or if for any reason you are unable to traverse the wilderness on your own.
+But everybody should know Kermit is no ordinary frog.
+There is so much enjoyment in taking an adventure by reading, especially in the off-season or if for any reason you are unable to traverse the wilderness on your own.
 I hope you find enjoyment in the suggested readings below.
-After having my interest pricked I went to the internet, a marvelous means to do personal reasearch on topics found in these books.
+After having my interest pricked I went to the internet, a marvelous means to do personal research on topics found in these books.
 In one case I was able to find an unpublished book posted on the internet.
 Other books are available for downloading free of charge.
 The internet allows you to go on your own research journey.

 Undaunted Courage - Stephen Ambrose